BloomTech-Labs/family-promise-service-tracker-be-a/README.md

 Our goal is to build a generalizable monitoring and evaluation (M&E) platform that meets Family Promise's needs, with an eye toward additional potential use cases that would be useful for many other organizations.

 ## Status
-Current Roadmap in [Notion](https://www.notion.so/Roadmap-Family-Promise-Service-Tracker-Labs-33-301d3f1b37564f11b6e0a399a5ca8365), all activity tracked in [Trello](https://trello.com/b/8Y9zYr3n/family-promise-service-tracker-labs-33).
+***Needs Updating*** Current Roadmap in [Notion](https://www.notion.so/Roadmap-Family-Promise-Service-Tracker-Labs-33-301d3f1b37564f11b6e0a399a5ca8365), all activity tracked in [Trello](https://trello.com/b/8Y9zYr3n/family-promise-service-tracker-labs-33).

 ## Requirements
 Details on the Labs Node Scaffolding here: <https://docs.labs.lambdaschool.com/labs-api-strarter/>

 Labs teams must follow all [Labs Engineering Standards](https://labs.lambdaschool.com/topics/node-js/).

+## Documentation
+- The documentation for how to work with the JSONB column used for Service Entry data and type models, check out /docs/API-README-SERVICE-ENTRIES.md
+- The current API documentation is found in /docs/API-README.md
+- List of known issues is found in docs/known-defects.md
+- Pull Request Template found in docs/pull_request_template.md

 ## Getting Started